isayu1009/insurance_project/README.md

 - Improving dataset completeness for BI reporting
 - Supporting accurate risk segmentation
 - Enhancing the quality of the visual analysis in Power BI

-All predicted values were re‑integrated into the `processed` dataset for full analytical consistency.